scylladb/scylladb/README.md

 ### Setup notes

-SeaStar is a high perofrmance framework and tuned to get the best performance by default.
+SeaStar is a high performance framework and tuned to get the best performance by default.
 As such, we're tuned towards polling vs interrupt driven.
 Our assumption is that applications written for SeaStar will be busy handling 100,000 IOPS and beyond.
 Polling means that each of our